AdobeDocs/alloy-docs/get-started/getting-started.md

 ### Retrieving Personalization Details for Custom Rendering

-If you would like to handle rendering of personalization content yourself, you can wait for the promise to be resolved after calling a view start `event` as follows:
+If you would like to handle rendering of personalization content yourself, you can wait for the promise to be resolved after executing an `event` command with a `type` value of `viewStart` as follows:

 ```javascript
 alloy("event", {